Fábio Carvalho (footballer, born 1978): Club career

 After years in his home country, a move to Iran changed his career.
 In Iran, Carvalho known as Fabio, became a favorite among the Zob Ahan fans.
 After stiff competition from African counterpart Issa N'Doye.
 In 2006 Carvalho signed a 2-year contract with Iran's Premier Football League team F.C.
 Zob Ahan from his previous club GD Estoril-Praia.
-For the 2008/2009 season he signed a 2-year contract with Aluminium Arak F.C. under the command of Javad Zarincheh.
-In the following season he was named best goalkeeper of the Iranian Premier League.
-Fabio Carvalho joined Mes Rafsanjan F.C. towards the end of the end season, and famously saved a number of penalties, helping his side to reach the semi-finals of the Hazfi Cup.
+For the 2008/2009 season he signed a 2-year contract with Aluminium Arak F.C.
+Carvalho joined Mes Rafsanjan F.C. towards the end of the end season.

 Personal life

 He became interested in Iranian culture after visiting Iran.
 He then married an Iranian woman, Simin Jafari, whom he met while playing for Zob Ahan Club in Isfahan.
 They have a daughter, Isabella Jafari Carvalho.
-Fabio now lives in Porto with his family and continue his career around football.